Georgia’s Intoxilyzer 9000 Breath Test

-The blood alcohol content (BAC) readings given by Georgia’s Intoxilyzer 5000 breath test device are the most important type of evidence in most DUI cases.
-If you have been charged with DUI or breath test refusal, you need a lawyer who understands how this machine works.
+The blood alcohol content (BAC) readings given by Georgia’s Intoxilyzer 9000 breath testing device is normally the most important type of evidence in most DUI cases.
+If you have been charged with DUI or breath test refusal, you need a lawyer who understands how this machine works & how to attack it.

-I am George McCranie IV, an experienced DUI defense attorney based in Douglas and serving clients throughout southeast Georgia.
-If you failed the breath test or refused to take it, I can help you fight to keep your driver’s license and avoid a serious criminal conviction.
+We are experienced DUI defense attorneys based in Valdosta & Douglas, GA and serve clients throughout southeast Georgia.
+If you failed the breath test or refused to take it, we can help you fight to keep your driver’s license and avoid a serious criminal conviction.

-In Georgia, if you are caught driving with a blood alcohol content of .08 or above (.04 for commercial drivers and .02 for drivers under 21), you are automatically considered guilty of driving under the influence, even in the absence of any evidence that your driving was impaired.
+In Georgia, if you are stopped while driving with a blood alcohol content (BAC) of .08 or above (.04 for commercial drivers and .02 for drivers under 21), you are automatically considered guilty of driving under the influence, even in the absence of any evidence that your driving was impaired.

-However, breath tests do not measure BAC directly.
+However, breath tests do not measure Blood Alcohol Content directly.
 They only measure the amount of alcohol in your breath.
 As evidence of DUI, these readings are far from foolproof.

-I understand how the Intoxilyzer 5000 works and am experienced at challenging the results of breath tests.
-I am also experienced at representing clients who have been accused of breath test refusal, an offense that can cause your driver’s license to be suspended for a full year.
+At The George McCranie Law Firm our attorneys understand how the Intoxilyzer 9000 works and are experienced at challenging the results of breath tests.
+Our Attorneys have special training in the Standardized Field Sobriety Tests given by Law Enforcement & are also instructors in Standardized Sobriety Tests!
+We are also experienced at representing clients who have been accused of breath test refusal, an offense that can cause your driver’s license to be suspended for a full year.

-If you are facing the loss of your license and other penalties due to a failed breathalyzer test or breath test refusal, I can help you understand your options and fight your charges.
-To schedule a free consultation, please contact my office at 912-384-2889 or by e-mail.
+If you are facing the loss of your license and other penalties due to a failed breathalyzer test or breath test refusal, we can help you understand your options and fight your charges.
+To schedule a free consultation, please contact our office at 912-384-2889 or by e-mail.